-Riding the fine line between alcohol abuse and Eastern European tradition, my friend Sims and I travel to this international event in the heart of Serbia as we struggle to survive the onslaught of booze, barbecue and brass.
+Riding the fine line between alcohol abuse and Eastern European tradition, my friend Sims and I travel to the heart of Serbia.
+At the international event of Guča, we struggle to survive the onslaught of booze, barbecue and brass.

 Brass.
 I can already hear it.
 It permeates the summer morning air.
 Not high school fanfare, or any old marching band.
 This is a feverish sound – one that makes its way through the village with a buzzing energy.